 People suffer all over the world due to misinformation regarding nutrition and food.
 I’m writing this article to empower readers with their food choices and to give healthy tips for weight loss.
 Here are the facts about healthy weight loss.

 There are 3500 calories in a pound of fat.
 So, in short, one would have to eat 3500 calories more than they burn to gain a pound of fat.

-Flip side of the coin if daily someone eats 500 calories less than they burn, they will, in theory, lose a pound a week (excluding plateaus and other medical factors).
+The flipside of the coin is if daily someone eats 500 calories less than they burn, they will, in theory, lose a pound a week (excluding plateaus and other medical factors).
 I say in theory because everyone’s body responds a little differently.

 Be Good To Yourself

 If you consume too few calories, your body can go into starvation mode.
 Starvation mode is when you are eating too little, and the body essentially “gets scared” that it’s not going to get fed again anytime soon.